grahamdaw/my-svelte-template/README.md

 ## Theme

-Skeleton provides a [theme generator](https://www.skeleton.dev/docs/generator), which cab´n be used to add a theme to [src/theme.postcss](/src/theme.postcss).
+Skeleton provides a [theme generator](https://www.skeleton.dev/docs/generator), which can be used to create a theme and add it to [src/theme.postcss](/src/theme.postcss).

 ## Deploying